chalatz/excursions/pages/tours/west-coast.md

 ### RHODES MEDIEVAL CITY

-From the cruise ship dock/pier we drive to the **Medieval City (World Heritage Site---UNESCO)** and we will stop at the most important monuments for pictures from outside.
+Starting from the pier or your chosen departure point, we will drive you to the Medieval City.
+Here, you'll have the opportunity to capture photos of the walls and significant gates from outside.
+We’ll conclude the tour at one of the Old Town gates, allowing you the freedom to explore independently and stroll back to the ship.
+The walk from the Medieval City to the Cruise Port takes just 10 minutes, enabling you to save both time and money by avoiding any waiting-time charges for the driver.

 ### RHODES NEW TOWN

-We continue out of the Medieval City to the **"New Town"**.
-Here we will see:
+We continue to the **"New Town"**.
+Here we will see/visit:

 - The historical buildings where the Venetian, Gothic and Arabic elements blend:

-- The **Old Harbor**, where according to tradition, the **Colossus of Rhodes**, one of the Seven Wonders of the Ancient World, once stood.
+- The **Mandraki Old Harbor**, where according to tradition, the **Colossus of Rhodes**, one of the Seven Wonders of the Ancient World, once stood.
 (Stop Visit Photos).

 - The **Church of the Annunciation**, an example of Medieval Catholic design with amazing wall paintings and impressive chandeliers, that today is the Orthodox town's cathedral.
 (Stop Visit Photos)